PhrSite/PsapSimulator/README.md

 | 4.6.19 Call Diversion | Yes | No | Because De-Queue Registration will be supported.
 Element State, Service State and Queue state are already implemented. |

 # Documentation
-The GitHub documentation pages for this application are located at [https://phrsite.github.io/PsapSimulater](https://phrsite/github.io/PsapSimulator).
+The GitHub documentation pages for this application are located at [https://phrsite.github.io/PsapSimulator](https://phrsite/github.io/PsapSimulator).
 This site contains the operator's manual for this application.

 The software requirements specification for this application is located in the Documents/Requirements directory.

 A document that describes the current software status is located in the Documents/Status directory.

+# Installation

 # Dependancies